 - You’ll automatically become a member of WGW, your spouse and kids to a lifetime discount of 5% off any hiking trip after your first one (membership details)

 - Hiking or trekking shoes/boots

 - Long sleeve shirt and pants due to overgrown bushes in summer

 - Extra bottles of water, fruit, cereal or protein bars, snacks

 Day 1: Beijing – Huanghuacheng – Xishuiyu

-You will be collected from your accommodation at 7.30am or you can choose the best time for you for a wonderful day out Huanghuacheng.
-Hike westward to Xishuiyu when get on the Wall.
+You will be collected from your accommodation at 7.30 am or you can choose the best time for you for a wonderful day out of Huanghuacheng.
+Hike westward to Xishuiyu when getting on the Wall.
 The entire hike is around 2-3 hours or 6km in distance.
 It is a long climb although the hike is easy.
-The stairs are sandy and slippery at some parts.
+The stairs are sandy and slippery in some parts.

 The final slope of the Huanghuacheng down to Xishuiyu is long and steep.
 The surface is dilapidated and slippery.
 You have to get off the wall before this final span and walk through the bushes down to Xishuiyu.

 Your driver will take you to a local restaurant nearby for a yummy lunch then drive to a country guesthouse near Jiankou.
-Enjoy a country style dinner at the guesthouse in the evening and stay for night.
+Enjoy a country-style dinner at the guesthouse in the evening and stay for a night.

 Day 2: Jiankou – Mutianyu – Gubeikou